MileHacker Logo

 Geographic Position

 Pietermaritzburg sits situated in the Natal Midlands, an inland region of KwaZulu-Natal province in South Africa.
 This place places it approximately 80 kilometers (50 miles) inland from the Indian Ocean coast and the major port city of Durban.
-The city occupies a basin surrounded by undulating hills and picturesque valleys, characteristic of the Midlands landscape.
+The city occupies a basin surrounded by undulating hills plus charming valleys, characteristic of the Midlands landscape.
 These green surroundings contribute to a milder climate compared to the humid coast.

 Exploring Pietermaritzburg's Historical Layers